mkk4726/mkk4726.github.io/src/content/posts/Self_Development/Career/Resumes/25-08-25-hyperconnect.md

 2. ML Infrastructure Challenges:

 - Problem

-Missing ML system for training and inference
-Data consistency issues between training and production environments Lack of monitoring for silent failures and model performance No deployment pipeline for model updates and inference management"
+Data consistency issues between training and production environments Lack of monitoring for silent failures and model performance No deployment pipeline for model updates and inference management

 - Solution